opensciencegrid/xcache/explanation.md

 ####Directory

 ###Finishing
-The information variables are chirped.
+The information variables are chirped, as described [above](https://github.com/OSGConnect/StashCache/blob/master/explanation.md#information-variables)  .

 If any single download failed, STASHCP itself has failed.
 In this case, STASHCP returns 4.